-Interventions mitigating health risks of shift work: Current knowledge and workplace practices
+Interventions mitigating health risks for shift work: Current knowledge and workplace practices

-On November 6, 2012, the Occupational Cancer Research Centre (OCRC) and the Institute for Work & Health (IWH) held a symposium about workplace practices to mitigate the health effects of shift work.
-The goal of this symposium was to extend previous discussions of injuries and illness related to shift work, to promising interventions for prevention.
+On November 6, 2012, OCRC and the Institute for Work & Health (IWH) held a symposium about workplace practices to mitigate the health effects of shift work.
+The goal of the symposium was discuss promising interventions for preventing the injuries and illnesses related to shiftwork.
 Over 100 individuals representing employers, workers, government, research, and the workers’ compensation communities came together in Toronto to share the latest evidence about interventions and to discuss the implications for research and practice.
-For background information about the symposium, please click here.